 Winter is knocking on my door here in Michigan and it seems the older I get, the less I like it.
 And this is what inspired me to take a little time to color Sunshine⏤the need for warm colors and plenty of greenery.

-This design was originally created as a line art coloring page for the 2021 Creative Companion (available any minute now on Amazon) and it is also in my Etsy shop as a downloadable PDF you can color right away.
-I also included it in the brand new mini box collection on Etsy!
+This design was originally created as a line art coloring page for the 2021 Creative Companion and it is in my Etsy shop as a downloadable PDF and available here on my website.
+I also included it in the mini box collection on Etsy!

 Since Sunshine was specifically designed for the Companion’s printed book page size (approximately 6 x 9.25″), you will probably want to expand the design using your printer’s settings if you have the PDF and print your own copy.
 My old Epson has a “fit to page” option, plus I can also enter a percentage to expand the design to better fit an 8.5 x 11″ piece of card stock.
 I chose Kraft card stock (which I get at Michaels) and printed page two of the PDF (the grey line version I include with all my PDFs on Etsy).